(47 Tuc, NGC 104)

 dense core.
 Its radius is about 60 ly.

-It is an obvious example for the study of globular
+It is an obvious candidate for the study of globular

 clusters and is the subject of searches for